Gauged Grade A Quality: $3.00 - $8.00 per square foot.

 - Multicolor: There are a variety of slate materials that contain two or more colors which combine and contrast across their surfaces.
 The look of the tile and the patterns that are found within it are based on where the various elements that made the stone were located when it formed.
 Each color indicates the presence of a different material, all of which combined under pressure to create the piece you see.

 - Color Note: The presence of red usually indicates that the material contains iron.
 When it does, that makes red slate flooring inappropriate for outdoor applications, as rain can oxidize that element, causing it to break down the same way it would rust a piece of iron.

 Most Common Slate Floor Tile Sizes

 Slabs and larger sizes not usually used in flooring.

 All tiles can also be cut down into smaller squares, rectangles, or in some cases triangles.
-However cuts should be done to a size that evenly divides the material, so that there is no waste.
+Cuts should be done to a size that evenly divides the material so that there is no waste.
 Cutting 8” squares from a 16” tile uses the entire piece, where 7” squares would leave you with waste.

 Maintenance Of Slate Flooring

 Grout: This is the most vulnerable point in a tile floor installation.
 Grout is used to buffer the space between tiles, giving them a yielding cushion against which to expand and contract when the temperature rises or falls.
-Unfortunately they are also very porous, and can suffer from stains, water penetration, and mold if not sealed regularly.
+They are also very porous and can suffer from stains, water penetration, and mold if not sealed regularly.
 If problems arise with grout lines, it is always possible to remove them and replace them with new grout.